EDGECAM Programs Merged Into Single Machining Files With 1.5-Million Lines Of Code

 - Demystifies shop floor activities and eliminates error.

-- Vital in terms of what it does through the customisation, standardisation and removing errors.
+- Vital in terms of what it does through the customization, standardization and removing errors.

 “The customised software works for us exactly how we want it to, and everyone from the CAM programmer to an apprentice setting the tools, works in the same way.
 It demystifies shop floor activities and eliminates error.”